Dewy Vs Oily Skin

 Dewy Skin Meaning

-According to Healthline and Dermatologist Annie Gonzalez MD, “The supple look that many associate with dewy skin is actually, in part, a result of light bouncing off of the water your cells are retaining.”
+According to Healthline and Dermatologist Annie Gonzalez, MD, “The supple look that many associate with dewy skin is actually, in part, a result of light bouncing off the water your cells are retaining.”

-So, it’s essential to keep your skin nourished and hydrated to achieve a dewy skin finish.
+It’s essential to keep your skin nourished and hydrated to achieve a dewy finish.
 With the proper skincare routine, lifestyle choices, or makeup products, anyone can achieve dewy skin.

 Dewy skin has a natural shine that creates a healthy-looking skin complexion.
 The skin feels nourished and moisturized.

-However, some of the biggest misconceptions are that oily skin shouldn’t moisturize and that this skin type can’t achieve a dewy complexion.
+However, some of the biggest misconceptions are that oily skin shouldn’t be moisturized and that this skin type can’t achieve a dewy complexion.

-Overall, dewy skin offers a natural, healthy complexion that all skin types can achieve, and oily skin is a skin type that is more prone to oil production and blemishes.
+Overall, dewy skin offers a natural, healthy complexion that all skin types can achieve, while oily skin is more prone to oil production and blemishes.

 Dewy Skin For All Skin Types

-SPF will help you turn back the clock, protect your skin from harsh external elements like the sun, and add an extra layer of glow or hydration to the skin.
+SPF will help you turn back the clock, protect your skin from harsh external elements like the sun, and add an extra layer of glow or hydration.

 Dry